aditi7639/git.demo/README.md

 # git.demo
-this is my first public repository
+this is my first git public repository